Hmm... why are you here?

 But here’s the thing.

-There's a reason why you keep slipping up.
-There's a reason why you always seem to take 1, maybe 2 steps forward... but then 87 steps back.
+Here's the reason why you keep slipping up.
+Here's the reason why you always seem to take 1, maybe 2 steps forward... but then 87 steps back.

 And it's not what you think.
 It's not because you're fundamentally broken or lazy or lacking in self-control.